 Policy BNE2 - Preservation of Heritage Assets

-Proposals must preserve the important physical fabric and settings of listed buildings.
+Proposals that make a positive contribution to the physical fabric and settings of listed buildings will be supported.

 Proposals, including changes of use, which enable the appropriate and sensitive restoration of listed buildings, will be supported.